 T: +44(0)115 822 6333

 The Slice of Pi/O gives a Raspberry Pi an extra 16 buffered inputs or outputs.
-There's now quite a few people making boards with the MCP23017 driver chip on.
-We think this represents some great lateral thinking and superb design.
+There's now quite a few people making boards with the MCP23017 driver chip on so there's lots of code examples about.
+We think our baord represents some great lateral thinking and superb design.
 The main features are:

 Dimensions: 35.5mm x 51.5mm x 18.9mm

 There is currently no downloads for the product.

 Make an informed purchase

 We strongly recommend you read all about this item before purchase.
 Our products are intended for people who love the challenge of being part of making things.
 Some items are easy to use and some are not, please make your decision to buy based on what you see combined with your own experience levels.
 Please don't rush in, if you need to ask questions, please do on our forum at Openmicros.org

 We offer various choices of postage, please be aware the lowest cost options are usually not tracked.
 If your order has not been received within a reasonable time please follow this link

 As a board, reasonably easy to assemble (even with my inexpert soldering skills).
 Opens up lots of options for safer experimentation than connecting things up to the PI directly.

 To improve, maybe repeat some of the MCP23017 info in a more Slice of PI/O specific way to help people get started using it, e.g. adding a few LEDs for testing and including some more info on things like the power jumper.